 “It’s sort of a mental attitude about critical thinking and curiosity.
 It’s about mindset of looking at the world in a playful and curious and creative way.”
 Adam Savage

-Sometimes I feel like there are a wealth of ideas just waiting at the brim to bubble up, and other times I feel like taking a nap.
+Sometimes I feel like there are a wealth of ideas just waiting at the brim to bubble Whenup, and other times I feel like taking a nap.

-These ‘intuitive markers ‘ intuitive hits, can come forward, by trying this exercise – working from your right and left brain at the same time.
+These ‘intuitive markers ‘ intuitive hits, can be energized through this exercise – working your right and left brain at the same time.

 Thank you to the Creative Thought pamphlet I discovered years ago that introduced me to this particular exercise.

 1. Investigate – Time to look at current patterns.
 What patterns?
 Start with thoughts and habits.
 Write a list of the times people say to you, “you always say that,” or, “you sound like a broken-record.”
 Become pattern aware, what theme is repeating in different parts of your life.